 There are two phases of enlightenment.
 One is a sudden flash of knowing, the Zen Satori, as the Japanese call it.
-I imagine everyone experiences this to one degree or another, at various times throughout life.
-It is almost certain that one’s fortress of belief is bound to crumble and let in the light of darkness (玄 xuán) at some point in their life.
+I suppose most people experience a degree of this at least sometime in their life.
+I mean, one’s bastion of belief is bound to crack a bit and let in the light of darkness (玄 xuán) at some point in one’s life.

-The other phase of enlightenment is unbounded knowing.
-Here impartiality is essential.
-Impartiality opens the window of awareness wider; the wider the window the more awe-full the view; the more essential impartiality becomes to maintain equanimity.
-Indeed, without impartiality, seeing the whole picture is terribly stressful.
-That sounds like a virtuous circle I suppose.
+The other phase is a rarer impartial ‘unbounded knowing’.
+Impartiality opens the window of awareness wider.
+The wider this window, the more awe-full the view, and the more essential impartiality becomes to preserving equanimity.
+Indeed, without impartiality, seeing the ‘big picture’ is emotionally dreadful.
+This can be a virtuous circle.
 Impartiality opens the eyes and opening eyes necessitates increasing impartiality.
 The more literal translation of Chapter 16’s hints at this…

 Knowing the constant allows, allowing therefore impartial,

 Impartial therefore whole, whole therefore natural,